-- 1. Add/modify the following line in your Orchid Fusion VMS configuration file: google.auth.clientid=<your client ID> - a.
-Replace <your client ID> with the client ID that you copied from Google. - 2.
+- 1. Add (or modify) the following line in your Orchid Fusion VMS configuration file: - google.auth.clientid=<your client ID> - Replace <your client ID> with the client ID that you copied from Google. - 2.
+Add (or modify) the following line in your Orchid Fusion VMS configuration file: - google.auth.secret=<your secret> - Replace <your secret> with the secret that you copied from Google. - 3.
+Add (or modify) the following line in your Orchid Fusion VMS configuration file: - google.auth.redirect=<your redirect url> - Replace <your redirect url> with the redirect url that you copied from Google. - 4.
 Restart the Orchid Fusion VMS service.